RSGallery2/RSGallery2_Project/Documentation/Config/config.md

 (1) Keep original image Yes No

-The original image may be deleted after the upload process for server space or hiding purposes.<br>
+The original image may be deleted after the upload process for server space or hiding purposes.
-With an additional created watermarked image (See below) a user may  see the an image in a good resolution but can't retrieve the original without the watermark
+With an additional created watermarked image (See below) a user may  see the "display" image in a valid quality (resolution) but can't retrieve the original without the watermark

 (2) Original Image Path